coq/coq/doc/sphinx/practical-tools/coqide.rst

 commands, you can launch an external text editor on the current buffer, using the *Edit/External Editor* menu.
 (Use `Edit/Preferences/Externals/External Editor` to specify the external text editor.)
 When you're done editing, you currently must reopen the file to see your changes.
-Also note:

-- Undo is also available as ``Ctrl-Z`` (`Cmd-Z` on macOS).
-Redo is `Ctrl-Shift-Z` (`Shift-Cmd-Z` on macOS).
-- Select all is `Ctrl-A` (`Cmd-A` on macOS).
+Also note these key bindings that are not shown in menus:

 - `Home` and `End` move the cursor to the beginning or end of the current line (`Cmd-Left` and `Cmd-Right` on macOS).
 - `Ctrl-Home` and `Ctrl-End` move the cursor to the beginning or end of the buffer (`Cmd-Up` and `Cmd-Down` on macOS).
-- `Ctrl-Delete` deletes a word of text after the cursor.
-- `Ctrl-Backspace` deletes a word of text before the cursor (`Alt-Backspace` on macOS).
+- `Ctrl-Left` and `Ctrl-Right` move the cursor to the next beginning or end of a word
+- `Ctrl-Delete` (`Alt-Backspace` on macOS) and `Ctrl-Backspace` delete characters from the cursor to the next beginning or end of a word.

-- Commenting and uncommenting the current line or selected text is available in the *Tools* menu.
+Commenting and uncommenting the current line or selected text is available in the *Tools* menu.
 If some text is selected, exactly that text is commented out;
 otherwise the line containing the cursor is commented out.
 To uncomment, position the cursor between `(*` and `*)` or select any text between them.

 Files are automatically saved periodically to a recovery file.
 For example, `foo.v` is saved to `#foo.v#` every 10 seconds by default.
 You can change the